 The classic tales of Paddington Bear have captured the imagination of children and adults across the globe, selling more than 35 million books worldwide.

-Paddington fever swept the nation at the end of 2014 with the release of the Paddington movie, which put London on the big screen and saw a Paddington Trail around the capital of more than 50 small statues of the bear decorated by celebrities and artists.
+Paddington fever swept the nation at the end of 2014 with the release of the first Paddington movie, which put London on the big screen and saw a Paddington Trail around the capital of more than 50 small statues of the bear decorated by celebrities and artists.

 The station is also home to the Paddington Bear Shop, the only store in the world which is exclusively dedicated to the famous bear.
 The shop is stacked full of models and stuffed toys, as well as keyrings, mugs, books and more.

 Meet Paddington author Michael Bond and his much-loved Paddington Bear creation in the form of a statue in Sheldon Square, near the Paddington Basin.
 The statue was commissioned in 2013 as part of the Sustrans Portrait Benches series and the subjects were chosen by the public for their contribution to the community.
-Bond actually made a brief cameo in the movie, raising a glass to the duffel coat-clad bear and toasting his creation.
+Bond made a brief cameo in the first movie, raising a glass to the duffel coat-wearing bear and toasting his creation.

-Bethnal Green: Take the Central line Tube to Bethnal Green to visit the V&A Museum of Childhood which has a huge collection of teddy bears, including Paddington.
+Bethnal Green: Take the Central line to Bethnal Green to visit the V&A Museum of Childhood which has a huge collection of teddy bears, including Paddington.
 The Paddington toy on display is a British version that dates back to 1980.
 It's different to the American version because he wears a safety pin in his hat.

 City of London: Then make your way over to the iconic St Paul’s Cathedral, which features in both Paddington movies.
 The second film sees the scheming Phoenix Buchanan, played by Hugh Grant, visit the London cathedral while hunting for Madame Koslova’s clues.